Should You Cover Your AC Unit for Fall and Winter?

 Most manufacturers don’t suggest covering your AC unit.
 Forced air systems that work all year are worked to withstand an outdoor climate and don’t need coverage.

 Covering Outdoor AC Unit: PROs

+- A cover will keep fall leaves and other fall/winter detritus from coming inside the unit.
 Keeps water from straightforwardly laying on your loops and freezing, which could be harming.

 - A cover that guards the condenser, without touching the unit itself, such as a screen or wood box will keep the elements and animals away.

 In the event that you do cover your climate control system, make sure you just cover the top to keep leaves and other detritus from falling inside the unit.

 If you have any questions regarding your condenser and safety precautions during the fall and winter, don’t hesitate to contact us!
 Call 281-738-1362 to speak with a technician today!